amar-r/SSHThings/README.md

-# DOIT - Docs Of Interesting Things
+# sshthings

 A modern personal blog built with React, Vite, and Tailwind CSS.
-This blog serves as a platform for sharing homelab projects, automation experiments, and technical insights.
+This blog serves as a platform for sharing self-hosting projects, automation experiments, and infrastructure insights.

 ## 🚀 Features